-The Anthills Trail is a 11.2 mile moderately trafficked out and back trail located near Houston, TX that features beautiful wild flowers and is rated as moderate.
+The Anthills Trail is a 11.2 mile moderately trafficked out and back trail located near Houston, Texas that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Nice open areas to picnic and relax.
 Very dog friendly.

 Directions incorrect; actually park at s briar forest and dairy ash ford

 Awesome, highly recommend.
 Medium paced, moderate terrain and really fun